 If you want to learn how to invest money, it’s important to understand why you might want to invest in something.
 Here are a few reasons you might consider buying gold:

-- Safe haven: Gold is often thought of as a safe investment if you’re worried about turbulent economic conditions.
+- Safe haven: Gold has a reputation as a safe investment if you’re worried about turbulent economic conditions.

-- Inflation: As inflation increases, your purchasing power typically goes down as the U.S. dollar’s (USD) value decreases.
+- Inflation: As inflation increases, your purchasing power typically decreases, like the value of the U.S. dollar.
 Gold isn’t necessarily tied to the value of the dollar and is often considered a hedge against inflation.

-- Diversification: It’s often recommended to diversify your portfolio by spreading out your investments.
+- Diversification: Diversifying your portfolio or spreading out your investments is best.
 This could help reduce the overall risk of your investments by distributing the risk across multiple types of investments.

 How to buy gold